exercism/perl5/concepts/packages-and-modules/introduction.md

 ## Exporting

 For a symbol to be imported, it must first be exported.
-The [`Export`][Export] module is included with Perl and is one of the most convenient options for exporting.
+The [Exporter][Exporter] module is included with Perl and is one of the most convenient options for exporting.

 Defining the module:
 ```perl